dmerc12/JARVIS/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to Jarvis

-Welcome to [Your Project Name]!
+Welcome to Jarvis!
 We're excited to have you contribute.
 Before you get started, please take a moment to review the following guidelines.

 ## How to Contribute